trifinbholcombe/kodey-nextjs-sample/README.md

    step 1: Using AzureDevopsBranchesCreateBranch tool, Create a new branch with name <branch name to create> first and then do the steps below.

-   step 2: using AzureDevopsRepositoryCreateNewFile tool, Create a new file app/login/page.tsx, the file should have a next js component with tailwind css used for a login page.
+   step 2: using AzureDevopsRepositoryCreateNewFile tool, Create a new file app/signup/page.tsx, the file should have a next js component with tailwind css used for a signup page.
       It should have a image on left side and form on right side.
+      The component should provide a signup form with necessary fields like email, username, password and sign up button.
+      There should be a image of computer in left side of form.
+Use the image from /static/images/google.png with 500 widht and height.
+      The form should be beautifully styled with tailwind css classes, background should be white and not distinctive.
+      At the top of signup from , it should have a company Name called ENLYT.
+The component should be dark mode compatible.

+   step 3: using AzureDevopsRepositoryCreateNewFile tool, Create another new file app/login/page.tsx, the file should have a next js component with tailwind css used for a login page.
+      It should have a image on left side and form on right side.
       The component should provide a login form with forget password option and login button.
+      The component should also have a option to signup if user doesnt have account , the link should redirect to signup component created above.
       There should be a image of computer in left side of form.
-Use the image from /static/images/google.png.
+Use the image from /static/images/google.png with height and width 500.
       The form should be beautifully styled with tailwind css classes, background should be white and not distinctive.
       At the top of login from , it should have a company Name called ENLYT.
 The component should be dark mode compatible.

-   step 3: using AzureDevopsRepositoryGetFile tool, get the content of file data/headerNavLinks.ts from same branch, then update the content of the file to use the newly created component above using AzureDevopsRepositoryUpdateExistingFile.
+   step 4: using AzureDevopsRepositoryGetFile tool, get the content of file data/headerNavLinks.ts from same branch, then update the content of the file to use the newly created component above using AzureDevopsRepositoryUpdateExistingFile.

-   step 4: using AzureDevopsPullRequestsCreatePullRequest tool, create a new Pull Request from the above created branch with title "Added Login Component".
+   step 5: using AzureDevopsPullRequestsCreatePullRequest tool, create a new Pull Request from the above created branch with title "Added Login Component".

-   step 5: using AzureDevopsIssuesUpdateIssue tool, update the issue status to done.
+   step 6: using AzureDevopsIssuesUpdateIssue tool, update the issue status to done.
 ```

 ### SAMPLE PROMPT - Jira / Bitbucket